microsoft/maro/docs/source/examples/cim.rst

 On the actor side, the agent manager must be equipped with all shapers as well as an explorer.
-Thus, The code for creating an environment and an agent manager on the actor side is similar to that for the single-host version, except that it is necessary to set the AgentMode to INFERENCE.
+Thus, The code for creating an environment and an agent manager on the actor side is similar to that for the single-host version, except that it is necessary to set the AgentMode to AgentMode.INFERENCE.
 As in the single-process version, the environment and the agent manager are wrapped in a SimpleActor instance.
 To make the actor a distributed worker, we need to further wrap it in an ActorWorker instance.
 Finally, we launch the worker and it starts to listen to roll-out requests from the learner.
 The following code snippet shows the creation of an actor worker with a simple (local) actor wrapped inside.

 .. code-block:: python